KNOW YOUR RIGHTS IN THE WORKPLACE REGARDING RETRENCHMENTS

 An employer should consult with employees should changes to the employment terms and conditions become imminent.
 Should the employee refuse to agree to the suggested changes in their employment terms and conditions, these changes cannot be effected.
 Should the employer give the employee the option to be dismissed or accept the changes, this may constitute an unfair dismissal.

 Should the employer and employee fail to agree on a suitable change to the employment terms and conditions, the employer may only restructure the business by way of section 189 proceedings, in terms of the LRA, wherein a full consultative processes guided by procedural nuances must be observed.
 If the employer is in a position to retrench employees in terms of section 189 of the LRA, and the employee refuses a reasonable alternative to retrenchment – such as a salary reduction, short-time etc, then the employee may forfeit their severance pay in such a circumstance.

 It is important to ensure that you follow any grievance procedures contained in your employer’s company policies.

-Temporary lay-offs have been a tool used by employers to assist the business financially during the Covid-19 pandemic.
 Some Bargaining Council Agreements make provision for short time and/or temporary lay-off, and some employment contracts have built-in provisions in this regard.
 In the absence of such express provisions, employers may not simply impose these measures unilaterally.
 The employer will need to consult with the employee in order to come to an express agreement.
 If no agreement is reached, the employer may have to follow the section 189 retrenchment process as a last resort.